0xGrimnir/midichlorian/README.md

 • Open PowerShell, and navigate to the directory where you extracted `colortool.exe` and the `schemes` folder to.

-• Run the following command: `.\colortool.exe midichlorian.itermcolors`
+• Run the following command: `.\colortool.exe -b midichlorian.itermcolors`

 • If the terminal doesn't match the screenshot below, right click the terminal and click `Properties` and then select the `Colors` tab.
 Make sure that the first box, in the row of colored boxes, is highlighted.